Across the Atlantic

 For the first time in a long time, the kids are in the same school which means I have an even amount of downtime.
 I was hoping to get a part time job or work on my photography.
 My Mother’s transition means I need to dedicate some of that time to her appointments.
 In between that, carpooling, and my household duties, my creative work has been put on the back burner.

 Finding the balance of working on what I love is hard.
 Instead of acting in shows, I try to see a show.
 I carry my camera with me so I can take stock photography until I can start to work on my headshot photography again.
-As for blogging, I try to get it in when I can, that means using the WordPress app in my daughter’s orthodontic office and editing my blog pics on the go.
+As for blogging, I try to get it in when I can, which means using the WordPress app in my daughter’s orthodontic office and editing my blog pics on the go.

 I try to dedicate all my focus and energy on the kids when they get home from school and I’m hoping to implement some time for outings with friends, I miss that aspect of my life soooo much.